-Organizations are increasingly helping their employees discover, develop, and deploy their talents more effectively to achieve greater performance, motivation, teamwork, and retention.
+Organizations are increasingly helping their employees discover, develop, and deploy their talents and strengths more effectively to achieve greater performance, motivation, teamwork, and retention.
 This reflects a significant shift in mindset from a deficit-weakness talent management focus to a more positive, strengths-based one.
 However, the prescription is incomplete.
-Helping people to discover and use their talents more does typically drive better workforce outcomes, but it may also backfire in some instances.
+Helping people to discover and use their talents and strengths more does typically drive better workforce outcomes, but it may also backfire in some instances.
 This is because of the dualistic nature of human talents.
-Just like jet engines, people’s natural talents harbour tremendous power to create positive energy and propel us forward towards our performance and career goals.
+Just like jet engines, people’s natural talents and strengths harbour tremendous power to create positive energy and propel us forward towards our performance and career goals.
 However, they can also lead to unintended consequences or even complete failure when overused.

-What are overused talents?
+What are overused talents and strengths?

-What gives rise to overused talents?
+What gives rise to overused talents and strengths?

 - Poor self-awareness

 - Stress and pressure, including when important values are challenged

 - Lack of honest feedback